 Finding the Best Places to Retire Since 2006!

-Overview: Originally established by the land development business General Development Company in the late-1950s, North Port straddles the Myakka River in southwestern Florida.
-It is about an hour north of Fort Myers and an hour and a half south of Tampa.
+Originally established by the land development business General Development Company in the late-1950s, North Port is about an hour north of Fort Myers and an hour and a half south of Tampa.
+It straddles the Myakka River, which feeds into the Gulf of Mexico.
+The beautiful oceanfront sands of Englewood Beach are about 12 miles away.

-Cultural opportunities are in good supply, though.
+Cultural opportunities are in good supply.
 The North Port Chorale has been entertaining residents since 1980.
 The North Port Symphony and the volunteer North Port Concert Band both feature a robust schedule.
 The North Port Art Center sponsors classes for all ages.

 Climate: This area has a humid subtropical climate, meaning two seasons a year.
 Summer and early fall are hot and humid.
 Late fall and winter are less humid and cooler.